Nipsey Hussle: Community activism

-Hussle wanted to focus on "giving solutions and inspiration" to young black men like him.
+Hussle wanted to focus on "giving solutions and inspiration" to young black men like himself.
 He denounced gun violence through his music, influence, and community work.
 He spoke openly about his experiences with gang culture.
 Affiliated with the Rollin' 60s, he often performed and worked with rival Bloods-affiliated rappers to set an example.

 He funded improvements to neighborhood schools and spent time with students, also participating on panels about growing up in the area and the influence of gang culture.
 Hussle started a co-working environment which he named Vector 90.
 From his own experience, he believed that the Crenshaw area was being underserved and that young people would benefit from communal workspaces.
 He wanted youths to be able to take classes in science, technology, and mathematics at the center.

 Hussle was also intimately involved in the planning and advisory stages of the Destination Crenshaw project that will showcase the history and culture of black people in his neighborhood.
 City Council member Marqueece Harris-Dawson said Hussle was in the earliest conversations on the project and was an integral part of the project's branding.
 In March 2019, Hussle had contacted officials from the LAPD to arrange a meeting with him and Roc Nation about what they could do to help prevent gang violence in South Los Angeles.
 The meeting had been scheduled to take place on April 1.

 Hussle was murdered on March 31.
 According to Los Angeles Police Commissioner Steve Soboroff, department officials would meet with Hussle's representatives at a future date on these issues to continue the activist's work in his honor.